FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 </style>
 ```

-Go to http://localhost:8081/; you will see `Welcome dinesh@fusionauth.io`.
+In your browser, go to http://localhost:8081/; you will see `Welcome dinesh@fusionauth.io`:

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded.png" alt="The welcome screen with hardcoded data." class="img-fluid" figure=false %}